Mikhail Grabovski: Controversies

 In March 2008, after being a healthy scratch for a game against the Phoenix Coyotes, Grabovski left the Montreal Canadiens and flew to Los Angeles to consult with his agent.
 The incident prompted his trade to the Toronto Maple Leafs that summer.

 In January 2009, Grabovski was involved a scuffle with fellow Belarusian Sergei Kostitsyn during a game between the Maple Leafs and Canadiens.
 The two had been in a feud since Grabovski's days with the Canadiens.
 Prior to the 2010 Winter Olympics in Vancouver, the head of the Belarusian national hockey program had to intervene in order for the two players to be able to coexist on the same team.

 In 2010 Grabovski was sued for allegedly punching a woman in the face and hospitalizing a man.

 Grabovski inadvertently ended Chris Pronger's career when he accidentally hit him in the side of the eye with his stick.

 On 9 February 2013, Grabovski was accused of biting Max Pacioretty of the Montreal Canadiens during a scrum along the boards.
 The NHL conducted a telephone hearing with the players involved, but could not determine conclusively if Grabovski had indeed bitten Pacioretty.
 However, on 20 May 2013, more than three months later, Grabovski admitted that he did bite Pacioretty, stating in an interview, "He was choking me and I bit him.
 Don't stick your hands where you shouldn't."

 On 3 July 2013, after learning that his contract was being bought-out by the Toronto Maple Leafs, Grabovski was very critical of Toronto's head coach at the time, Randy Carlyle, in an expletive-filled interview with TSN.
 "I play in the fucking Russian KHL, I make lots of fucking points and what's going to happen?
 He make me fucking play on the fourth line and he put me in the playoffs on the fourth line and third line again," said Grabovski.
 "I don't feel any support from this fucking idiot."

+In March 2026, Grabovski was arrested and charged with assault after an alleged altercation with another hockey coach in Markham, Ontario.